reimagined/resolve/packages/bus-drivers/resolve-bus-zmq/README.md

 # **resolve-bus-zmq**  [![npm version](https://badge.fury.io/js/resolve-bus-zmq.svg)](https://badge.fury.io/js/resolve-bus-zmq)

-This package is a `resolve-es` driver for emitting events using [ZeroMQ](http://zeromq.org/) (based on the [zeromq](https://www.npmjs.com/package/zeromq) package).
+This package is a `resolve-es` adapter for emitting events using [ZeroMQ](http://zeromq.org/) (based on the [zeromq](https://www.npmjs.com/package/zeromq) package).

 ## Available Parameters
-You can pass the following arguments when initializing a driver:
+You can pass the following arguments when initializing an adapter:
 * `address` - the ZMQ's IP-address.
 The default is `127.0.0.1`.

 * `channel` - the channel where messages are available.
 The default is `DEFAULT`.